remix-run/remix/docs/guides/styling.md

 ### Link Media Queries

 Using plain stylesheets and `<link>` tags also opens up the ability to decrease the amount of CSS your user's browser has to process when it paints the screen.
-Link tags support `media`, so you you can do the following:
+Link tags support `media`, so you can do the following:

 ```tsx lines=[10,15,20]
 export function links() {